The NAPAMA Retreat

 3:15-4:45Pm: Marketing Do's & Don'ts

-A practical session on how artists, agents, and presenters can work collaboratively on marketing assets and strategies to have the most successful show.
-Whether you’re a newbie or an experienced veteran looking to sharpen up on best practices, dive deep into topics like what venues and promoters need in an artist’s EPK, social media strategies, and what trends folks are seeing in audience engagement and special programming.
-Marketing experts will share what works best for their partnerships and communities.
+A practical 2 part session on how artists, agents, and presenters can work collaboratively on marketing assets and strategies to have the most successful show.
+Whether you’re a newbie or an experienced veteran looking to sharpen up on best practices, hear the latest on what venues and promoters need in an artist’s EPK, what trends folks are seeing in audience engagement and special programming, and what pitfalls to avoid.

 Tuesday